 The AAADT has its home in the New York City Center, an older building located some distance away from Lincoln Center and near Carnegie Hall.
 Subject title is branded under the name "Lincoln Center at the Movies" or "Lincoln Center MOVIES."
 The promoters show their titles in movies houses around the US in a manner similar to the Met opera productions that have been so successful.
 Then the movie version can be made into an HDVD as an additional profit center.
 Some (but not all) of the shows promoted this way were actually performed and filmed at Lincoln Center.

-McGregor is a white artist who got his start at the Royal Opera Ballet (ROB).
+McGregor is a white artist who works mostly at the Royal Opera Ballet (ROB).
 Chroma, scary hard, is one of the most talked-about short dance works to come out in recent years, and we have a brilliant recording of it already by stars of the Royal Ballet.

 First below is a shot of ROB stars (Ed Watson and Mara Galeazzi) in an tricky (and almost salacious) move in Chroma, Scene 1: